Programme

 Surgical innovation Panel discussion

-Diversity, equity and inclusion Workshop
+Drop in session Wellbeing Workforce and training Diversity, equity and inclusion

-11:15 - 11:45
+11:05 - 11:45

 Refreshment break